DirkJMartens/ScratchMonkey-shield/README.md

     - ".program.protocol", ".program.tool", ".program.params.verbose", ".program.params.quiet" and ".program.extra_params".
     - The "extra_params" value of "-Pcom4" defines COM4 as the port that the Arduino Uno is connected to.
     - The "-F" options can be removed because it is used to ignore an invalid signature.
-- The content of the "platform.txt" file is a copy of the bottom section of the same file in the Arduino installation (in Programs Files (x86) on Windows).
+- The content of the "platform.txt" file is a copy of the bottom section of the file with the same name in the Arduino installation folder (in "Programs Files (x86)" on Windows).
 - The "boards.txt" can be empty but must exist.
 I put a "#" comment file as github doesn't accept empty files.